 US Open betting odds

 Below find the current betting odds for the top 25 players at the next US Open.
-Click on any US Open odds to go directly to the online sportsbook, claim your bonus or free bets, and start making your bets.
+Click on any US Open odds to go directly to the online sportsbook, claim your bonus and start making your bets.